 Child Support Guidelines: Federal Mandate

 Congress enacted the Child Support Enforcement Amendments of 1984 (CSEA), which required states to strengthen their enforcement powers.
 The act required states to:

-- Require employers to withhold child support from paychecks of delinquent parents for one month;
+- Require employers to withhold child support from paychecks of delinquent parents;

 - Provide for the imposition of property liens against delinquent parents; and

 - Deduct from federal and state income tax refunds unpaid support obligations.

 States receiving federal funds also had to offer full parent-locator and child support services to all custodial parents.
 Additionally, the CSEA required states to establish advisory guidelines for determining child support amounts.
 The Family Support Act (FSA) of 1988 mandated that these guidelines be presumptive (rather than just advisory) by 1994.
 Federal law also requires that each state to:

 - Establish criteria under which application of the guidelines might be unjust or inappropriate, and require written findings by the judge as to why the guideline amount is inappropriate; and

 - Require that the guidelines also be used for any subsequent modification of the award.